DJ.Studio Review 2026: The DAW for DJs, Tested

 I can speak to this from direct experience: when I was using DJ.Studio for client work, I hit an Ableton export glitch.
 DJ.Studio’s support team had it fixed within 24 hours.
 That’s the kind of response time that builds trust in a piece of software.

-The limitation I ran into at the time — export being restricted to tracks you owned outright — has since been addressed with the move to file referencing rather than internal file copying.
+The limitation I ran into early on — export being restricted to tracks you owned outright — has since been addressed with the move to file referencing rather than internal file copying.
 The current system references your existing audio files rather than duplicating them into a separate database, which was a significant pain point earlier.

 What’s new in 2025–2026